 Here is your “survival” guide (aka CalArts 101):

 2. Popcorn and bagels.
-Speaking of free food, Student Affairs hosts free popcorn and bagels (when available) on Wednesdays and Thursdays, respectively.
+Student Affairs hosts free popcorn and bagels (when available) on Wednesdays and Thursdays, respectively.

 3. Caffeine run.
-For your caffeine—particularly espresso-based—needs, there’s Tatum Lounge, located on the 2nd floor right next to the Student Store.
+For your caffeine—particularly espresso-based—needs and snacks, there’s Tatum Lounge, located on the 2nd floor right next to the Student Store.
 It’s open 8:30 am to midnight, and even transforms into a performance space at night.